Biology

 Application Requirements

-• For admission to the Master of Science in Biomedical Sciences program two letters of academic or professional recommendation are required.
+- For admission to the Master of Science in Biomedical Sciences program two letters of academic or professional recommendation are required.
 One letter must be written by a college or university instructor in the natural sciences or mathematics.
-Students may submit an optional additional letters to demonstrate a wider range of pre-graduate activities such as relevant work experience.
-Recommendation letters are required for students under Priority Admissions but are not required for students admitted via Regis University Guaranteed Admission Programs.
+Students may submit an optional additional letter to demonstrate a wider range of pre-graduate activities such as relevant work experience.
+A recommendation letter is required for students under Guaranteed Admissions but are not required for students admitted via Regis University Guaranteed Admission Programs.
 All documents submitted during the application process become the property of Regis University.

 Application Cycle